dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-rules.md

 * MLE (Maximum Likelihood Estimation) and
 * MAP (Maximum A Priori Estimation)

-**Probabilistic model** is joint distribution of all its random variables.
+A **probabilistic model** is fully specified by the joint distribution of all its random variables.

-**Likelihood** tells us, given some parameters, what is the best distribution of data.
-Likelihood is similar to the concept of loss function in classical approach.
+**Likelihood** is a function of the parameters (for fixed observed data).
+It quantifies how probable the observed data is for different values of the parameters.
+MLE consists of choosing the parameters that maximize this likelihood (or, equivalently, minimize the negative log-likelihood, which acts like a loss function).

-**Prior** is similar to the concept of regularization in classical approach
+**Prior** encodes our beliefs about the parameters before seeing the data.
+In MAP estimation the prior term acts as a regularizer (the negative log-prior penalizes certain parameter values).

-**Posterior** is more specific knowledge of parameters after we selected prior knowledge that we get using the Bayes rule.
-The process to get the posterior from prior we call inference which is a cute name for _deriving conclusions_ after we learned something.
+**Posterior** represents our updated beliefs about the parameters after seeing the data.
+It is obtained by combining the prior with the likelihood via Bayes' rule.
+The process of obtaining the posterior (or computing quantities from it) is called **inference**.

-**Evidence** also called marginal likelihood is what you get when you integrate
+**Evidence** (also called the marginal likelihood) is the probability of the observed data after integrating out the parameters (or latent variables).
+It is what you get when you compute

 $$p(X)=\int_\theta p(X \mid \theta) \,p(\theta)\, d\theta$$

-Similar to posterior on **model parameters** we can compute posterior on **latent variables**, but then we need prior on latent variables $p(z)$.
+We can also write Bayes' rule for the posterior over latent variables $z$ (instead of parameters $\theta$):

 $$p(z \mid X) =\frac{p(X \mid z) p(z)}{p(X)}$$

-The problem in inference with latent variables is that we need likelihood on latent variables.
+When latent variables are present, the marginal likelihood $p(X \mid z)$ itself usually requires an integral over the parameters (or other latents).

 $$p(X \mid z) = \int_\theta p(X \mid z,\theta)p(\theta)d(\theta)$$